raibisch/ESP32_ABL/README.md

 ![Android-App](/pict/Screenshot_menu_android.png)

-Monitor and control your ABL-Wallbox with an WEB-Application and integrate it in your homeautomation software with simple REST-Interface (see example for DOMOTICZ below) with less than 10€.
+Monitor and control your ABL-Wallbox with an WEB-Application and integrate it in your homeautomation software with simple REST-Interface (see example for DOMOTICZ below) for less than 10€.

 The user interface was designed very simply to enable switching between two charging currents (possible application: reduced charging current for operation with a PV system)